WalletScrutiny/WalletScrutinyCom/_android/com.valar.pintu.md

 ---

 Found in the [FAQ:](https://pintu.co.id/en/faq/private-keys)
-> **Do I hold a Private Key?**
+> **Do I hold a Private Key?**<br>

-> Pintu is a custodial crypto exchange, which means Pintu acts as a custodian/keeper of the users’ private keys.
+  Pintu is a custodial crypto exchange, which means Pintu acts as a custodian/keeper of the users’ private keys.
 Therefore, Pintu doesn’t share private keys with its users.

 Pintu is **custodial** and **not verifiable.**